alexmacarthur/macarthur-me-gatsby/src/pages/posts/building-a-lambda-function-with-netlify/index.md

 ## Setting Up Our Function

 **First, let's create two directories where our function will be developed and deployed.** We'll be storing our pre-built code in `lambda-src`, and building it into `lambda`.
-More on why we set it up this way later.

 `mkdir lambda lambda-src`